Scripture Reference: Mark 11:15-19

-The temple in Jerusalem represented the presence and holiness of God to his people.
-Jesus came to the temple during the yearly Passover celebration only to find that the area had been turned in to a busy marketplace where people were concentrating on money instead of God.
-His deep love and respect for God led Jesus to take dramatic public action to show everyone the real purpose of God’s house.
-He cleared the tables with a whip and turning them over.
+The Jerusalem temple represented God’s presence and holiness to his people.
+Jesus came to the temple during the yearly Passover celebration only to find that the area had been turned into a busy marketplace where people were concentrating on money instead of God.
+His deep love and respect for God led Jesus to take dramatic public action.
+He turned over tables and threw out those who were cheating the people.

 Way to Introduce the Story:

-Before class place several different types of coins (foreign coins as well as the more familiar) on the table.
-As the children arrive show them how to make coin rubbings.
+Before class, place several different types of coins (foreign and more familiar) on the table.
+As the children arrive, show them how to make coin rubbings.
 Place a coin under a clean piece of paper and rub a crayon over the paper.
 The impression of a coin will appear.
 The children will probably make a lot of these impressions on their papers.
 “I have a question to ask you.
 Which is more important, worshipping God or having lots of coins?
 Of course worshipping God is more important than having lots of money.
 In today’s story we are going to learn about some people that were supposed to be worshipping God.
 Instead of doing that they just started buying and selling things to make money.
 They forgot all about worshipping God.”

-Jesus and his disciples travelled from place to place teaching people about God.
-At the time of the special Jewish feast of Passover they traveled to Jerusalem to worship God and take part in special ceremonies at the temple.
-Mary, and some of his brothers went along too.
+Jesus and his disciples travelled from place to place, teaching people about God.
+At the time of the special Jewish feast of Passover, they travelled to Jerusalem to worship God and take part in special ceremonies at the temple.
+Mary and some of his brothers went along too.
 They all looked forward to a special time in Jerusalem.
 They thought about the beautiful temple.
 They thought about how people would be worshipping God at the temple.

 So Jesus did something that shocked everyone.
 He tied cords of rope together to make a whip to swing around.
 Then he began swinging the rope and turning over the tables that people had put in the wrong places in the temple.
 He shooed the birds and animals away and caused the money that people were cheating with to fall all over the ground.
 Jesus said, “Get those things out of here!
 How dare you turn my Father’s house into a market!”

-Before this everyone was thinking about money and the market.
-Now, at last, people had time to stop and think about what Jesus had been teaching.
-It was time to love and respect God at his temple just like Jesus did.
+Before this, everyone was thinking about money and the market.
+Now, people finally had time to stop and think about what Jesus had been teaching.
+It was time to love and respect God at his temple, just like Jesus did.

 What would you have done if you had been there that day?